Voluntary Green Power Procurement

 Status and Trends in the U.S. Voluntary Green Power Market (2017 Data)

-The latest version of NREL's annual tracking of the voluntary market found that the U.S. voluntary green power market grew to 112 million megawatt-hours sold to 5.5 million customers in 2017.
+This version of NREL's annual tracking of the voluntary market found that the U.S. voluntary green power market grew to 112 million megawatt-hours sold to 5.5 million customers in 2017.
 The report covers trends in utility green pricing programs, utility renewable contracts, competitive suppliers, unbundled renewable energy certificates, community choice aggregations, power purchase agreements, and community solar.
 Some of the report data are available in an Excel format through the NREL Data Catalog.

 The Geography of Green Power